 Choosing story types

 The type of story you choose comes down to your brand’s context.

 - Who’s the story for? –Picture your target audience.
 What sort of stories do they usually like?
 Which story type will they most want to hear?

 - Where and when will they read it? – Stories slot into your media, public relations and website plans.
-Check those and fit in a relevant story type.
-Will the customer read it on a printed page or see it on a screen for example?
+Check those and use relevant story types.
+Will the customer read it on a printed page or see it on a screen, for example?
 What about timing?
 Will the time of day, day of the week, or week of the year change how customers read the story?

-- How do you build in an emotional connection? – The best stories trigger emotions.
+- How do you build an emotional connection? – The best stories trigger emotions.
 The reader feels things.
 Happy, sad, afraid, angry, proud, confident, inspired.
 Look at the emotions in your story and make them very visible.
-You don’t need a Hollywood style tear-jerker, simple emotions work well too.
-Small everyday events that make people smile in recognition, or feel better about themselves.
+You don’t need a Hollywood-style tear-jerker.
+Simple emotions work well too.
+Small everyday events which make people smile in recognition, or feel better about themselves.

 Conclusion - story types